 According to Pamela Whitney, ND, baked lasagna may be used as a metaphor for colon cleansing.
-Dr Whitney, educational director for the New England Health Institute, is a naturopathic physician who practices her profession in two locations, Braintree, Massachusetts and Stowe, Vermont.
+Dr Whitney, educational director for the New England Health Institute, is a naturopathic physician who practices her profession in Braintree, Massachusetts and Stowe, Vermont.
 Here is how she describes the physical action of colonic irrigation:

 Dr Pamela Whitney advises that her healing program for almost any condition frequently involves prescribing colonic irrigation.
 “I almost always refer my patient to undertake colon cleansing as the first part of my treatment.
 I do this for purposes of detoxification since most people possess toxic bowels.
 Further, it may result in either constipation or diarrhoea-both coming from the same sources of toxicity,” she says.
 “The patients’ toxins tend to kick back to their bloodstreams.
 Then, it may perpetuate numerous pathologies such as candidiasis, allergies, chronic fatigue, and other symptoms.
 They usually come from the recirculation of accumulated physiological poisons.

-“I use the services of at least three skilled colon hydrotherapists who practice near to my two offices.
+“I use the services of at least three skilled colon hydrotherapists who practice near my two offices.
 I don’t know of any patient receiving colonic irrigation who has not benefited from it.
-Certainly, the treatment will get a sluggish bowel functioning again.
+Certainly, the treatment will get sluggish bowel functioning again.
 The action of just one colonic is an experience equivalent to someone undergoing twenty coffee enemas,” says Dr Whitney.